Urban Commons Handbook Presentation at Floating University (Berlin) / 29 August 2024

 Workshop Translation Boards

-Urban Commons Research Workshop and Book Launch/ 23-24 June 2022
+Urban Commons Research Workshop and Book Launch

-This two-day research event, hosted and supported by London Metropolitan University together with the Urban Commons Research Collective, will bring together researchers across the arts, humanities and social sciences working on urban commons.
+A two-day research event, hosted and supported by London Metropolitan University together with the Urban Commons Research Collective, will bring together researchers across the arts, humanities and social sciences working on urban commons.

 BOOK LAUNCH/ Thursday 23 June